 Situated on the high street, Oxford city nightlife doesn’t get much better than at The Varsity Club.

-The venue features four levels with distinct divide, from the classy rooftop cocktail bar serving up artisan creations to the basement-level nightclub, where the dance floor is as colourful as the crowd (and way less sticky than in other spots, may we add).
+The venue features four levels with distinct divides, from the classy rooftop cocktail bar serving up artisan creations to the basement-level nightclub, where the dance floor is as colourful as the crowd (and way less sticky than in other spots).

 The dress code is a little stricter here than at other Oxford nightclubs (i.e. you’ll want to dress to impress) but the result is a more pleasant experience and delicious cocktails.

 Note: This club is 21+ only and operates a cover charge.

 Situated on Cowley Road, just outside of the city centre, The Bullingdon is a live music venue that operates partially as a nightclub – and it’s not to be sniffed at.
 I’ve spent many a fun evening in this Oxford club.

 With regular events, including reggaeton parties and indie smash-hit evenings, grab a group of mates and head here for an evening of partying it up in Oxford.